 Although many people use the term psychotherapist, therapist, and counselor synonymously, they are not technically the same.
 First of all, the words ‘therapist’ and ‘counselor’ are not legally protected titles.
 In other words, anyone can attribute the title of counselor or therapist to their specialty.

 Psychotherapist, on the other hand, is a legally protected title.
-In order to become a psychotherapist, people must complete all of the necessary educational, clinical, and licensure requirements.
+In order to become a psychotherapist, professionals must complete all of the necessary educational, clinical, and licensure requirements.
 Most mental health counselors and therapists are able to call themselves psychotherapists, as are psychologists.

 Further setting therapists and counselors apart under the category of psychotherapist are their focus specialties, training, and educational requirements.
 Due to the different fields of mental health professionals, there are also unique focus areas where some counselors and therapists complete specialized training to become experts in their field, such as grief and trauma counseling.